typescript-eslint/typescript-eslint/docs/linting/TROUBLESHOOTING.md

   }
 ```

 The `parserOptions.parser` option can also specify an object to specify multiple parsers.
-See [vue-eslint-parser README](https://github.com/vuejs/vue-eslint-parser#readme) for more details.
+See the [vue-eslint-parser README](https://github.com/vuejs/vue-eslint-parser#readme) for more details.